• Home

 As noted above, the material of the tripod is important in terms of the weight of the tripods.
 The material can also affect the strength, durability, and load capacity of the tripod.

 Carbon fiber is currently considered the ideal material for tripods as it is both lighter in weight and stronger than aluminum.
 Carbon fiber can also stand up to weather and scratches better than aluminum.
-So its a win-win when it comes to both weight and durability.
+So its a win-win on both weight and durability.

 However, the downside is that carbon fiber is more expensive than aluminum.
 A carbon fiber tripod can somtimes be up to double the price of the same tripod made of aluminum.